World tree: Akkadian literature

 In fragments of the story of Etana, there is a narrative sequence about a snake and an eagle that live on opposite sides of a poplar tree (şarbatu), the snake on its roots, the eagle on its foliage.
 At a certain point, both animals swear before deity Shamash and share their meat with each other, until the eagle's hatchlings are born and the eagle decides to eat the snake's young ones.
 In revenge, the snake alerts god Shamash, who agrees to let the snake punish the eagle for the perceived affront.
 Later, Shamash takes pity on the bird's condition and sets hero Etana to release it from its punishment.
-Later versions of the story associate the eagle with mythical bird Anzû and the snake with a serpentine being named Bašmu..
+Later versions of the story associate the eagle with mythical bird Anzû and the snake with a serpentine being named Bašmu.

 Iranian mythology

-A world tree is a common motif in ancient art of Iran.

-In Persian mythology, the legendary bird Simurgh (alternatively, Saēna bird; Sēnmurw and Senmurv) perches atop a tree located in the center of the sea Vourukasa.
+A world tree is a common motif in Persian mythology, the legendary bird Simurgh (alternatively, Saēna bird; Sēnmurw and Senmurv) perches atop a tree in the center of the sea Vourukasa.
 This tree is described as having all-healing properties and many seeds.
 In another account, the tree is the very same tree of the White Hōm (Haōma).
 Gaokerena or white Haoma is a tree whose vivacity ensures continued life in the universe, and grants immortality to "all who eat from it".
-In the Pahlavi Bundahishn, it is said that evil god Ahriman created a lizard to attack the tree.Bas tokhmak is another remedial tree; it retains all herbal seeds and destroys sorrow.
+In the Pahlavi Bundahishn, it is said that evil god Ahriman created a lizard to attack the tree.

+Bas tokhmak is another remedial tree; it retains all herbal seeds and destroys sorrow.